 Age

-Each player character race has an age of maturity, an old age, and an age rate.
+Each player character race has an age of maturity, an old age, and an age rate (see the Dome of Heaven Player’s Guide for details).
 The age of maturity is the youngest age an adventurer can be for that race.
 When a character reaches old age, they must make a DC 10 saving throw for each ability.
 Any save that fails reduces that ability score by 1.
 If any ability score ever reaches 0, the character dies.
 These save must be repeated every N years, where N is equal to the race’s age rate.
 Every time these saves are repeated, the DC goes up by one.

 See the Dome of Heaven Player’s Guide for the races available in the Dome of Heaven.
 Note the changes below for official races.